 â€śCreating content without a strategy is like building a house without a blueprint.
 The living room might be amazing, but it’s awkward when you forget to put in bathrooms.”

 1. Unified Content Objectives.

 One of the main purposes of the Content Marketing Pyramid is to align all content around corporate objectives and marketingÂ themes.
-This framework will help share this strategy across all departments so that everyone is working towards the same goals and using the same playbook for content creation.
+This framework helps share the strategy across all departments so everyone works towards the same goals and uses the same playbook for content creation.

 2. Message Repetition

 Marketing themes are most effective when they show the buyer a consistent message via multiple touch points.
 The Content Marketing Pyramid facilitates intentional repetition of key marketing messages across multiple channels.